Family Support Worker jobs at Brightpoint - 24 jobs

 Benefits: Medical/dental/vision insurance, 3+ weeks paid time off in the first year including the week between Christmas and New Year's Day (PTO increases with tenure); 11 paid holidays, supplemental insurance options, 401(k) with match (more benefits details here)

-Location: Hybrid (1-2 days remote); Home visits primarily assigned in Randolph and Monroe counties with opportunities for remote work between home visits and on-site meetings.
-Home office in East St. Louis.
+Location: Hybrid (1-2 days remote); Home visits primarily assigned in Madison and St. Clair counties with opportunities for remote work between home visits and on-site meetings.
+Home offices in Granite City and East St. Louis.

 Schedule: Full-time, hourly; general business hours with some flexibility required for evening family visits and special projects.